The-Gate-Project/Ishlilka_The-Wizard-Slayer/Ishlilkamod/README.txt

 - Add InfinityAutoPackager
 - Add metadata and label for Project Infinity
 - New component Deactivate Cutscene For Ishilka first meeting
+- Add a new reply option for the first meeting that allows Ishilka's integration into the group to be delayed once